open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

     reason: ManagedClusterScalarUpdated
     status: "True"
     type: ManagedClusterScalarUpdated
-  score: 0
+  scalar: 0
 ```
-4. Placement get score from ManagedClusterScalar CRs and sort clusters.
+4. Placement get scalar from ManagedClusterScalar CRs and sort clusters.
-As cluster primary has a higher score, the Placement decision will chose and workload will be running on the primary.
+As cluster primary has a higher scalar, the Placement decision will chose and workload will be running on the primary.
 5. When the primary cluster is unavailable (a taint is added).
 The placement will filter out the primary because of taint, and backup cluster will be chosen.
 Then disaster recovery workload will be running on the backup cluster automatically.

 ### Test Plan